Professor of Ophthalmology & Visual Sciences and

 Wolfgang Baehr's PubMed Literature Search

-My laboratory explores mechanisms in membrane protein transport in mammalian rod and cone photoreceptors, specifically post-biosynthesis transport of integral membrane and peripheral membrane-associated proteins to the outer segments for disk assembly.
-Integral membrane proteins are synthesized by ER-associated ribosomes and exported to the Golgi apparatus.
+My laboratory explores mechanisms in membrane protein transport in mammalian rod and cone photoreceptors, specifically post-biosynthesis transport of integral membrane and peripheral membrane-associated proteins to the outer segments.
+Integral membrane proteins are synthesized at ER-associated ribosomes and exported to the Golgi apparatus.
 Peripheral membrane proteins are synthesized in the cytosol and become ER-associated if prenylated or acylated.
 Vesicles emerge from the trans-Golgi network (TGN) and transport to the base of the cilium where they fuse with the cell membrane.
 Finally, cargo is assembled for intraflagellar transport to the outer segment where phototransduction occurs.

-We are interested in proteins/genes mediating transport, particularly molecular motors (kinesin), small GTP binding proteins (rab8), prenyl binding proteins mediating transport of prenylated proteins (PrBP/delta or PDE6D), acyl binding proteins (UNC119) involved in transport of G protein subunits, and centrins, small Ca2+ binding proteins involved in ciliogenesis.
-We produce knockouts/knockins, transgenics, and tissue culture to monitor consequences of knockouts, dominant negative transgenes, or short hairpin RNAi.
-Most frequently applied techniques are standard biochemistry/molecular biology, confocal and electron microscopy, electroretinography (photoreceptor function), optomotry (behaviour), and in-vivo electroporation (transfer of genes into neonatal retina), and gene therapy (AAV virus).
+We are interested in proteins/genes mediating transport, particularly molecular motors (kinesin-II), small GTP binding proteins (rab8, rab11), prenyl binding proteins mediating transport of prenylated proteins (PrBP/delta or PDE6D), acyl binding proteins (UNC119) involved in transport of G protein subunits, and centrins, small Ca2+ binding proteins involved in ciliogenesis.
+We produce knockouts/knockins, transgenics to monitor the consequences of gene knockouts, dominant negative transgenes, or short hairpin RNAi.
+Most frequently applied techniques are standard biochemistry/molecular biology, confocal and electron microscopy, electroretinography (photoreceptor function), optomotry (behaviour), in-vivo electroporation (transfer of genes into neonatal retina), and gene therapy (AAV virus).